 Section 3.1.1 describes how the Transport PNC can provide a white topology abstraction to the MDSC via the MPI.
-Figure 2 is an example of such ODU Topology.
+Figure 1 is an example of such ODU Topology.

-This section provides the detailed JSON code describing this ODU Topology, using the [TE-Topo] and [OTN-Topo] YANG models.
+This section provides the detailed JSON code describing this ODU Topology, using the [TE-TOPO] and [OTN-TOPO] YANG models.

+Note that this example is based on -09 version of [TE-TOPO] and on the -00 version of [OTN-TOPO].
+Further changes to align with latest updates of these YANG models will be provided in the future version of this document.

-JSON code to be prepared and added.
+JSON code to be added (use-case-1-topology-00.json).

 Service Configuration: detailed JSON examples